fredpell1/AI2048/README.md

 ## Potential next steps

-- Add some command line input
+- Improve user input error handling
 - refactor the sequential training and parallel training files to remove duplicate codes in both
-- train the model for more than 20 generations
+- train the model for more generations
 - compare different reward functions, neat parameters

 ## Dependencies